AudioLog: LLMs-Powered Long Audio Logging with Hybrid Token-Semantic Contrastive Learning: Abstract

 \section{Abstract}

 Previous studies in automated audio captioning have faced difficulties in accurately capturing the complete temporal details of acoustic scenes and events within long audio sequences.
-This paper presents AudioLog, a large language models (LLMs)-powered audio logging system with multi-task learning of acoustic tasks.
-Specifically, we propose a joint training network, achieved by fine-tuning a large audio model based on the pre-trained hierarchical token-semantic audio Transformer.
-We then leverage LLMs to craft audio logs that summarize textual descriptions of the acoustic environment.
-Experiments show that the proposed system attains exceptional performance in acoustic scene classification and sound event detection, surpassing existing methods in the field.
-Further analyses demonstrate AudioLog's power in effectively summarizing long audio sequences \footnote{Code will be released in: https://github.com/JishengBai/AudioLog}.
+This paper presents AudioLog, a large language models (LLMs)-powered audio logging system with hybrid token-semantic contrastive learning.
+Specifically, we propose to fine-tune the pre-trained hierarchical token-semantic audio Transformer by incorporating contrastive learning between hybrid acoustic representations.
+We then leverage LLMs to generate audio logs that summarize textual descriptions of the acoustic environment.
+Finally, we evaluate the AudioLog system on two datasets with both scene and event annotations.
+Experiments show that the proposed system achieves exceptional performance in acoustic scene classification and sound event detection, surpassing existing methods in the field.
+Further analysis of the prompts to LLMs demonstrates that AudioLog can effectively summarize long audio sequences\footnote{Code is released in: https://github.com/JishengBai/AudioLog}.
+To the best of our knowledge, this approach is the first attempt to leverage LLMs for summarizing long audio sequences.